Transferring Property to and from an LLC

 Instead, you should consider transferring your residence to a properly prepared Trust.

-Transfer Rental Property to Your LLC
+Transferring Rental Property to Your LLC

 We highly recommend you transfer rental property to your LLC.